Why modern dating is terrible

 • Develop communication skills — Dating is just social interaction, and social skills are rapidly declining amongst younger generations due to increased electronics use and self-isolation.
 Many people don’t know how to carry a conversation, crack a joke or take a joke, talk to strangers without panicking, read situations and emotions, be empathetic, or handle disagreements and conflicts.
 You don’t get good at these things by sitting at home all day and scrolling on your phone.
 You need to put yourself out there and practice with real people — there is no shortcut.
 Put yourself into social settings.
 Get trained in public speaking.
 Learn how to approach strangers and flirt respectfully without being creepy.
 Learn to read body language and social cues.
 Learn how to take a rejection or reject others gracefully.
 Also, don’t run away from conflicts or uncomfortable situations.
 Be ready to own up to your problems and compromise.
 Relationships take work and sacrifice.

 • Be realistic — With so much focus on social media, appearance, and materialism, everyone has high standards.
 Now, I don’t mean ditching all your standards, but you need to be realistic about what you bring to the table.
 Demanding something while giving nothing in return is not a relationship — it is welfare.
 If you look physically unattractive, either work on becoming more physically appealing (fashion, weight & fitness, etc.), or stop expecting someone who looks like a model.
 If you are poor, what makes you think you can get a rich partner to shower you with money and gifts?
 If you are a boring, blank sheet of paper, why do you deserve an interesting, charismatic partner to “spice up your life”?
 Furthermore, too many people have the wrong idea of what a healthy relationship should look like.
-Many people are traumatized, addicted to drama and conflicts, and think that a peaceful relationship where both partners are doing their part is boring.
+Many people have unresolved traumas, are addicted to drama and conflicts, and think that a peaceful relationship where both partners are doing their part is boring.
 People will intentionally start drama to “spice things up”, and it leads to relationships falling apart.
 Finally, give everyone a chance.
 Many people pre-reject others before even interacting with them due to not meeting certain arbitrary standards they have (e.g., height).
 How do you know if they are compatible or not?
 At the end of the day, I believe standards are for those who don’t know what they want.

 • Work on being a good partner and friend, not just a provider/caretaker — Whether you like it or not, dating standards have objectively changed.
 It no longer cuts it just being a good provider or a good caretaker like how it was in the past.
 Don’t be stuck in the past.
 Nowadays you need to work on being a good and equal partner and, more importantly, a good friend (not the same as “friendzone”!).
 If you can’t even maintain normal friendships or make new platonic friends, why are you even trying to date?
 Despite what people like to say online, being a good partner is essentially a step up from being a good friend, but with the shared goal of maintaining the relationship.
 There is a lot of learning, hard work, compromise, and sacrifice involved, which people rarely do today.
 Be an asset to others.
 Nobody wants to befriend or date an entitled asshole, a lazy bum, or a boring robot.
 Learn how to be a good friend first.

 • Limit the use of social media and online dating — Again, these things are largely a waste of time.
 You need to go outside and meet people in real life.
 Social media and online dating are inherently superficial and you are asking yourself to be judged based on a few photos and statistics rather than your full personality.
-Humans are complex and it is completely unnatural to meet people and develop attraction based on some statistics and photos.
+Humans are complex and it is completely unnatural to meet people and develop attraction based on some numbers and photos.
 Although I think it is still beneficial to maintain a basic presence on popular social media platforms and dating apps; however, do not make those your primary means of meeting people.

 • Finally, don’t give out sex too easily — We live in such a hyper-sexualized culture here in the West.
 Everything is about sexual appeal nowadays, and so many people today have various forms of sex addictions.
 When you enter a relationship, don’t make it solely about sexual attraction.
 Looks fade and people’s appearances change.
 You also risk getting used for sex, as well as other problems such as STDs and unwanted pregnancy.
 While I don’t encourage going towards the other extreme either (i.e. total abstinence or no sex until marriage), temporarily refraining from sex (for a few weeks to months) is a good test of faithfulness and relationship strength.
 Also, have some self-respect and don’t give out sex to anyone like it’s candy — your body is valuable.